Buyer Fit Snapshot

 Base runs start between $1.20 and $2.50 per unit for 250 pieces when you stick with standard litho printing and a single-color foil from suppliers like PakFactory or Packlane, then add markups for spot colors or two-piece lids; for example, a two-color foil run in Dallas will jump to $3.10 per box once you factor in the $0.40 per color foil charge.
 There’s always a client who wants a superhero-level custom piece on a backyard budget, and I have to remind them budgets and reality need to dance together.

 Tooling and setup fees hit fast—Custom Logo Things charges $150 for a custom die and $70 for a foil plate; clients often try to skip them and end up with sloppy edges because a simple 40 x 20mm logo isn’t self-aligning without a die.
-I still flashback to a project with jagged corners and the client’s face when they saw it (not pretty), and that project took an extra 24 hours because Alfredo insisted on a second die proof.
+I still flashback to a project with jagged corners and the client’s face when they saw it (not pretty), and that project took an extra 24 hours because a dull rule on the Bobst die cutter in our Guangzhou partner plant had to be replaced mid-run.

 Process & Timeline: From Sketch to Box